Adam Exploits $\ell_\infty$-geometry of Loss Landscape via Coordinate-wise Adaptivity: Introduction

-We hypothesize that the $\ell_2$ lipschitzness of loss gradient does not provide a tight-enough characterization of loss landscape of deep learning models in practice, such that we can separate \adam and other rotational-invariant algorithms.
-Inspired by the similarity between \adam and \signgd and the fact that \signgd is the normalized steepest descent with respect to $\ell_\infty$ norm, we propose to use $\ell_\infty$-norm related smoothness as a better tool to analyze \adam.
-In particular, our main results use the $(1,1)$-norm of Hessian of loss divided by variable dimension $d$ in replacement of the spectral norm of Hessian as the smoothness measure, and prove a convergence rate of $O(\frac{1}{\sqrt{T}})$ for \adam without noise, or $O((\frac{\log T}{T})^{1/4})$ with noise.
-Our results have the same dependence on $T$ as previous results, but much smaller smoothness constant when we measure it empirically.
-We empirically verify that $(1,1)$-norm of Hessian positively correlates with final training loss of \adam on both synthetic tasks like quadratic loss and real tasks like training GPT2 on OpenWebText and ResNet on CIFAR10.
+We hypothesize that the $\ell_2$-lipschitzness of loss gradient does not provide a tight-enough characterization of loss landscape of deep learning models in practice, such that we can separate \adam and other rotation-equivariant algorithms.
+Inspired by the similarity between \adam and \signgd and the fact that \signgd is the normalized steepest descent with respect to $\ell_\infty$-norm, we propose to use $\ell_\infty$-norm related smoothness as a better tool to analyze \adam.
+In particular, our main results use the $(1,1)$-norm of the Hessian of the loss normalized by variable dimension $d$, as the smoothness measure, instead of its spectral norm.
+And we prove a convergence rate of $O(\frac{1}{\sqrt{T}})$ for \adam without noise, or $O((\frac{\log T}{T})^{1/4})$ with noise.
+Our results have the same dependence on $T$ as previous results, but a much smaller smoothness constant when measured empirically.
+We empirically verify $(1,1)$-norm of Hessian positively correlates with final training loss of \adam on both synthetic tasks like quadratic loss and real tasks like training GPT2 on OpenWebText and ResNet on CIFAR10.